 Ireland will steal your heart.
-It is small country.
+It is a small country.
 It is not large in size or does not have vast deserts and landscapes.
 However, it can be said that it offers a range of thing that everyone will enjoy.
 Ireland is home to a beautiful natural environment including fascinating animal and plant life.
 It can take your breath away with dramatic coastlines and mountainous skylines, or it can charm you with unique rock formations.
-It will relax you as you sit with friendly, warm-hearted people and listen to local music that has remained unchanged for centuries or inspire you as you learn about the dramatic history of the emerald isle.
+It will relax you as you sit with friends, warm-hearted people and listen to local music that has remained unchanged for centuries or inspire you as you learn about the dramatic history of the emerald isle.
 Ireland may not be big, but it does have something for everyone, including you.

 Without more adieu lets tour some of the most beautiful places to visit in Ireland or even the world.

 No tour of Ireland is complete without a visit to the famous Cliffs of Moher.
-The cliffs are found on the west coast of Ireland and have a staggering 214 metre sheer drop into the Atlantic Ocean.
+The cliffs are found on the west coast of Ireland and have a staggering 214-metre sheer drop into the Atlantic Ocean.
 Tourists come from all over the world to walk along the cliff-top and feel the wind blowing through their hair and to look down and sea waves that have travelled from as far as the other side of the Atlantic crash against these ancient rocks.
-The cliffs of Moher form part of the famous “wild Atlantic Way”, a walk that stretches from the southern tip of Ireland to the north-west coast.
+The cliffs of Moher form part of the famous “Wild Atlantic Way”, a walk that stretches from the southern tip of Ireland to the north-west coast.
 It can be accessed by walking, bus or even by hiring a bicycle from the local villages of Doolin or Kilfenora.
 You will not be disappointed by your walk along the cliff tops and this is why it is one of our favourite places to visit in Ireland!

 Deserted sandy beaches

-If you prefer to enjoy beautiful beaches instead of the rigours of a country walk, then perhaps Derrynane Strand is more your type of thing.
-Located close to Caherdaniel village along the ring of Kerry on the south coast of Ireland, Derrynane strand is a hidden jewel.
-So hidden in fact that it is rarely crowded with tourists.
+If you prefer to enjoy beautiful beaches instead of the rigours of a country walk, then perhaps the Derrynane Strand is more your type of thing.
+Located close to Caherdaniel village along the Ring of Kerry on the south coast of Ireland, Derrynane strand is a hidden jewel.
+So hidden in the fact that it is rarely crowded with tourists.
 If surfing is your type of thing then Derrynane strand is the place for you.
 Good quality uninterrupted surf from the Atlantic crashes onto this beach which is known for its consistent waves.
 When you are tired of the sea and sand, why not make a visit to the local historical site of Daniel O’Connell’s house or Caherdaniel village to taste local hospitality and music.

 If you are interested in marine life, you will want to visit Dingle in County Kerry.
-This traditional village, also found on the ring of Kerry, is famous for it’s fresh fish and mussels.
+This traditional village also found on the Ring of Kerry, is famous for its fresh fish and mussels.
 Dingle is also famous for its history and many ancient churches are found dotted around the village and are definitely a must on the list of places to visit in Ireland!
 Perhaps the most famous example of marine life is the tame dolphin – who goes by the name of Fungie – that lives in the small harbour.
 Get up early in the morning and take on the small boat tours to greet Fungie and see him entertain the crowds.
 Dingle is a very popular town and so hosts many tourists in the summer, try visiting during spring or autumn if you want to explore it when it is quieter.